Alert Source Discuss

 A log, identical to a LOG2, is issued for:

-• Any non-zero balance removal which occurs when a contract created in the same transaction invokes SELFDESTRUCT with itself as a target, at the time that the opcode is invoked.
+• Any nonzero-balance SELFDESTRUCT to self by a contract created in the same transaction, at the time the opcode is invoked

-• Each account which has been marked for deletion and holds a balance at the time of removal during transaction finalization.
-Burn logs are emitted after any other logs created by EVM execution and the payment of the EIP-1559 priority fee to the coinbase, in lexicographical order of account address
+Burn logs are emitted after all other logs created by EVM execution and the payment of the EIP-1559 priority fee to the coinbase.
+When multiple accounts with nonzero balances are marked for deletion, burn logs are emitted in lexicographical order of account address.

 Field Value